skip to content

 QC9.97514.975The Québec system is harmonized with the GST though two separate tax systems remain — the GST and the QST.

-NB, NS, PEI & NL10.015.0New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador have harmonized their sales tax system with the 5% GST to produce a combined federal/provincial rate of 15%.
+NB, PEI, NL10.015.0New Brunswick, Prince Edward Island, and Newfoundland and Labrador harmonized their sales tax system with the 5% GST to produce a combined federal/provincial rate of 15%.

 This publication has been carefully prepared, but it has been written in general terms and should be seen as broad guidance only.
 The publication cannot be relied upon to cover specific situations and you should not act, or refrain from acting, upon the information contained therein without obtaining specific professional advice.
 Please contact BDO Canada LLP to discuss these matters in the context of your particular circumstances.
 BDO Canada LLP, its partners, employees and agents do not accept or assume any liability or duty of care for any loss arising from any action taken or not taken by anyone in reliance on the information in this publication or for any decision based on it.